In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 After locating the hot tenant or hot node, you can analyze the database time.

-If the load is concentrated in the foreground sessions, you need to further analyze the content of the Top Foreground DB Time section.
+If the load is concentrated in the foreground sessions, you need to analyze the content of the Top Foreground DB Time section.

 For foreground sessions, three types of events consume CPU resources: events with the